 Perhaps it was merely the fact that his story wound up an overlong first half, but Steve Killick seemed to be the junior partner in this gathering of storytellers, and his chosen story from the Arabian Nights didn’t especially complement the nautical themes and national settings of the preceding tales.
 Individual performances were polished throughout, but this ensemble still needs a little work before it fits together as a complete programme.
 Apart from anything else, the evening ran dreadfully over time, with the promised two-hour programme stretching out to two-and-a-half hours, and many audience members trickling out before the final tale was told.
 A long sea voyage is needed for the team to start playing to each other’s strengths and cut down their running time.

-You can find out more about Beyond the Border on their website.
+You can find out more about Beyond the Border and Ship of Fools on their website.